 The list is rather long… we can however include some names such as Pope John-Paul II, all French presidents, Chinese leader Hu Jintao, singers Edith Piaf, Charles Aznavour and Maurice Chevalier.

-Amongst those who did not climb the Eiffel Tower were Jules Verne, who said when being decorated with the Légion d’Honneur:
+Amongst those who did not climb the Eiffel Tower was Jules Verne, who said when being decorated with the Légion d’Honneur:

 “They are decorating me because I am the only man in France to have not climbed the Eiffel Tower”.